NOLA-musicians-4-Palestine/nm4p_website/ana_dammi_falastini.md

 They live in a world where musical instruments are banned from entering Gaza for "security reasons" and music teachers have students sing along with the overhelming sound of military drones, to make it into something beautiful (or, at least, more tolerable.)

-With this release, Hanoun Brass Band and New Orleans Musicians for Palestine stand in support of Palestinians and their right to live on their ancestral land, in their own free country.
+With this release, Hanoun Brass Band and New Orleans Musicians for Palestine declare our fierce opposition to genocide, & stand in solidarity with Palestinians — supporting their right to live on their ancestral land, in their own free country.

 Yallah!